Batman.Object

 Batman automatically memoizes the return value of accessors, and will not re-execute the body until one of the accessor's sources changes.
 If you need the accessor to recalculate every time the property is gotten, pass

-function).test "@accessor usually caches results", -> counter = 0 class Example extends Batman.Object @accessor 'cachedCounter', -> ++counter @accessor 'notCachedCounter', get: -> ++counter cache: false example = new Example() equal example.get('cachedCounter'), 1 equal example.get('cachedCounter'), 1 equal example.get('cachedCounter'), 1, "The second and third calls do not execute the function" equal example.get('notCachedCounter'), 2 equal example.get('notCachedCounter'), 3, "Passing cache: false does re-execute the function" equal example.get('cachedCounter'), 1
+falsefor thecacheoption in the accessor descriptor object (the last argument to the@accessorfunction).test "@accessor usually caches results", -> counter = 0 class Example extends Batman.Object @accessor 'cachedCounter', -> ++counter @accessor 'notCachedCounter', get: -> ++counter cache: false example = new Example() equal example.get('cachedCounter'), 1 equal example.get('cachedCounter'), 1 equal example.get('cachedCounter'), 1, "The second and third calls do not execute the function" equal example.get('notCachedCounter'), 2 equal example.get('notCachedCounter'), 3, "Passing cache: false does re-execute the function" equal example.get('cachedCounter'), 1- Accessors must use

 Batman tracks an accessor's sources by adding a global hook to all